 1. High quality of education

-Finland’s HE system was rated best in the world by Universitas 21 Ranking 2018, based on the overall stability of the economy and of graduates’ abilities to secure employment (download the full report here).
+Finland’s HE system was rated third in the wold for government expenditure on higher education as a share of GDP by Universitas 21 Ranking 2019, based on the overall stability of the economy and of graduates’ abilities to secure employment (download the full report here).

-In terms of the performance of individual academic institutions, Finland ranked 5th in the world behind the United States, Switzerland, Sweden and Denmark.
+In terms of the performance of individual academic institutions, Finland ranked 9th in the world behind countries such as the United States, United Kingdom, Switzerland, Sweden and Denmark.
 For these reasons, Finland is an appealing choice for many prospective undergraduates.
 Add to this the fact that Higher Education is free for EU/EEA students and it isn’t difficult to see why it would be a tempting destination for those looking to continue their educational journey on foreign soil.

 Finland has one of the lowest crime rates in the world.
 According to the Safe Cities Index 2017 (full report can be found here), Finland ranks amongst the safest countries in the world, with a safety rating of 6.65: 1.31 points higher than the UK and 1.66 points higher than China.
 This is an important factor to consider, particularly if this is the first time you have spent an extended period away from home.

 Another significant benefit of studying in Finland is that language barriers are minimal for ex-pat students, with most Finns speaking fluent English.
 That said, an important part of studying abroad is experiencing other cultures, so it is advisable to learn some basic phrases in either Finnish or Swedish (the two main languages spoken) in order to fit in with the locals or simply to impress friends and relatives back home!

 4. Landscape and climate